Skip to main content

 Highlights of Experience

 • The resident will be a member of and participate in solid organ transplant quality programs.
-This entails actively participating in morbidity and mortality reviews, root cause analysis, QAPI meetings, selection meetings for all organ groups, and protocol reviews/development.
+This entails actively participating in morbidity and mortality reviews, root cause analysis, QAPI (Quality Assurance and Performance Improvement) meetings, selection meetings for all organ groups, and protocol review/development.

 • The resident will have the opportunity to gain teaching experience.
-A teaching certificate program is available (optional).
-There is potential to participate in lectures at the University of Utah College of Pharmacy, precepting pharmacy students and PGY1 pharmacy residents, as well as numerous opportunities to provide inservices to members of the multidisciplinary team.
+If interested, a teaching certificate program is available.
+There is potential to lecture at the University of Utah College of Pharmacy during the spring solid organ transplant elective offered to third year pharmacy students.
+The resident will also have opportunities to precept pharmacy students and PGY1 pharmacy residents, as well as numerous opportunities to provide in-services to members of the multidisciplinary team.

 Required Learning Experiences